-Employees must have been working for a covered New Jersey employer within at least two weeks of developing a disability.
-(Employees who were not employed at at least two weeks before becoming disabled may be eligible for benefits through a different program, which funds disability benefits during unemployment.)
+To qualify for short-term disability, you must have been working for a covered New Jersey employer for at least two weeks before becoming disabled.
+(If you weren't, you might qualify for benefits through a different program, which funds disability benefits during unemployment.)

 If you're eligible, you'll receive 85% of your average weekly salary for your base year, up to a maximum amount set by law.
 The maximum TDI benefit amount generally changes every year; for 2023, it's $1,025 per week.